Valentine’s Day Decor Ideas

 A Valentine’s Day Heart Pillow

-You probably aren’t surprised that I decided to share another pillow for my Valentine’s Day Decor.
+You probably aren’t surprised that I decided to share one of my favorite pillows for my Valentine’s Day Decor.

 And is this not the cutest pillow ever?